Personal pronouns

 Il primo giorno in ufficio, incontri colleghi e ti presenti brevemente.

-(On your first day at the office, you meet colleagues and briefly introduce yourself.)
+(On the first day at the office, you meet colleagues and introduce yourself briefly.)

 Discuss